 Clinical Relevance: Cervical Plexus Nerve Block

-The omohyoid muscle splits the posterior triangle of the neck into two:
+The omohyoid muscle divides the posterior triangle of the neck into two areas:

-- The inferior triangle is known as the subclavian triangle and contains the distal portion of the subclavian artery.
+- Subclavian triangle – located inferior to the omohyoid.
+It contains the distal portion of the subclavian artery